-Prof. Ranjan’s research focuses on intimate partner violence, stalking and sexual harassment.
+Professor Ranjan’s research focuses on domestic, dating, stalking and sexual violence.
 She is also interested in analysis of crime patterns using ecological theories and GIS (Geographical Information Systems).
-She has worked on various research projects at JJAY.
+She has worked on various research projects and has many publications as well as international and national conference presentations to her credit.
+She conducted program evaluation of the ‘Mentoring Moms’ in Bergen County.
 In the ‘International Crime Data Project’ she worked on the Asiatic region evaluating the validity of United Nations and Interpol Crime data.
 She was Graduate Fellow for the First & Second Annual Guggenheim Symposium at JJAY and supported research on cities using crime and census data.
-She has also been part of The New York Department of Mental Health and Hygiene Project at JJAY.
-She is continually involved with Stalking & Sexual harassment research projects at JJAY.
-Sheetal is a regular presenter at the American Society of Criminology and World Society of Criminology annual conferences.
-She has been an invited speaker at New Jersey Legal Services to talk about ‘Cultural Context of Marriages in India’.
-She is a recipient of a Graduate Center CUNY research grant to examine the relationship between bars and violent crime in New York City.

 Professor Ranjan primarily focuses on applied research.
 She uses her scientific study and research to solve practical problems.
 One area where she has devoted considerable effort these past four years is in the creation of William Paterson University’s Campus Violence Prevention Program (CVPP).
 She has received Federal funding from the Department of Justice, Office of Violence Against Women to the tune of $600,000 to establish this program.
 She works with the Women’s Center of WPU as well as numerous campus and community organizations to take a coordinated community response based effort towards education, training, prevention related to domestic, dating, stalking and sexual violence.
 She also works towards developing policies and protocols and improving services for victims at WPU.